xabgesagtx/ccdl/Readme.md

 # Configuration

-Configuration is done in the .ccdl-config in user home.
+Configuration is done in $HOME/.ccdl-config

 Config file looks like this: